Infineon/ota-update/README.md

     ```
     https://github.com/Infineon/btstack-integration#latest-v4.X#$$ASSET_REPO$$/btstack-integration/latest-v4.X
     ```
+    **NOTE**: For BLE-based OTA code examples on platforms like CYW955913EVK-01, required BT libraries are available in ROM.
+So no need to explicitly pull these libraries.

 - For MQTT protocol based OTA code examples, Users need to create an *mqtt.mtb* file to pull the *mqtt* library and place it in the application *deps* folder.
 The contents of *mqtt.mtb* should be as follows:
     ```